xxyzz/c/6/README.md

 #### Exercise 6-3

 Write a cross-referencer that prints a list of all words in a document, and, for each word, a list of the line numbers on which it occurs.
 Remove noise words like “the,” “and,” and so on.

+#### Exercise 6-4

+Write a program that prints the distinct words in its input sorted into decreasing order of frequency of occurrence.
+Precede each word by its count.